How to Request a DMV Hearing and How a Attorney Can Help

 In Florida, it is possible to waive the administrative hearing and still apply for a hardship license immediately.
 However, the driver must sign up for a DUI Level 1 school and appear at the DMV in person to request the waiver.
 Also, the waiver must be filed and signed within ten days of the arrest.

 In addition, if you are a first-time DUI offender, you can also ask to waive the administrative hearing within ten days of the arrest and ask for a hardship license as long as you have no other alcohol-related reckless driving charges, and no other DUI charges.
-A DUI lawyer can discuss all these options with you and help you decide what the best course of action is for your situation.
+A DUI attorney can discuss all these options with you and help you decide what the best course of action is for your situation.

 Find a DUI Attorney